josue804/job_application_manager_Java/README.md

 ## Description

-_I created two data structures to manage this program's data:
+_I created two data structures to manage this program's data:<br> &emsp;1.
-  &emsp;1.
 A binary search tree where each node is an application and its value is determined by how well it scored based on the manager's specifications.
   &emsp;2.
 A linear linked list of linear linked lists where each node of the pimary LLL is a type of job application (e.g. Software Engineer application).
 Each one of these nodes then points to the questions that the manager adds to the applicaion--each one of these questions also has a priority, which helps in ranking applicants._